One-and-One Count (Slow-Pitch)

 Also known as: 1-1 start, starting count

-The one-and-one count is a common slow-pitch rule variation where every at-bat begins with a count of one ball and one strike already applied, rather than the traditional 0-0 start, shortening the plate appearance to keep recreational games moving.
+The one-and-one count is a common slow-pitch rule variation where every at-bat begins with a count of one ball and one strike already applied.
+Instead of the traditional 0-0 start, shortening the plate appearance to keep recreational games moving.

 Example

-Stepping into the box, the batter already has a 1-1 count on the board; one more called or swinging strike ends the at-bat, so she stays aggressive on the first hittable pitch rather than waiting for a better one.
+Stepping into the box, the batter already has a 1-1 count on the board.
+One more called or swinging strike ends the at-bat.
+As a result, she stays aggressive on the first hittable pitch rather than waiting for a better one.

 Why it matters